Tips to Prepare for Studying in the United States

 If you feel that your English language skills need improvement, consider enrolling in English language courses.
 Many universities offer English as a Second Language (ESL) programs to help international students enhance their language skills before starting their academic programs.
 These courses can provide you with the necessary language foundation and improve your chances of academic success.

-Related Article: Biological and Life Sciences Study in the United States
+Related Article: Reasons to Study Engineering in the United States

 3. Practice English in Everyday Life